-The 10 Commandments are 10 beneficial laws given by the Creator God.
-The commandments show us how to live a better life now and please God forever.
+The 10 Commandments are 10 beneficial laws given by God on Mount Sinai.
+These commandments show us how to live a better life now and please God forever.

 What are the 10 Commandments?
 Laws that show us how to love

 God gave humanity the Bible to reveal His way of life—His way of love.
-The dos and don’ts of God’s 10 Commandments show us how to apply love in every aspect of life.
+The dos and don’ts of the 10 Commandments God gave on Mount Sinai show us how to apply love in every aspect of life.